armon/bloomd_ring/docs/vnode.md

 A vnode is signaled to create when it receives a message like:

-    {create_filter, FilterName, Slices, Options}
+    {create_filter, FilterName, Options}

-The vnode should then create each of the slices for the given filter, with any possible options specified.
+The vnode should then create each of the slices for the given filter that are owned by this node with any possible options specified.
 The response should be one of:
 * done : If any slices needed to be created
 * exists : Only if all slices already exist
-* {error, command_failed}
+* {error, command\_failed}

 list